Frost/Nixon (film): Cast

 Other figures and personalities depicted in the film include Tricia Nixon Cox, Michael York, Hugh Hefner, helicopter pilot Gene Boyer (as himself), Raymond Price, Ken Khachigian, Sue Mengers and Jay White as Neil Diamond.
 To prepare for his role as Richard Nixon, Frank Langella visited the Richard Nixon Presidential Library in Yorba Linda, California, and interviewed many people who had known the former president.
 On the set, the cast and crew addressed Langella as "Mr. President".
+Warren Beatty turned down the role of Richard Nixon as he felt that "Nixon was not treated compassionately".

 Release

-Frost/Nixon had its world premiere on October 15, 2008, as the opening film of the 52nd annual London Film Festival.
+Frost/Nixon had its world premiere on October 15, 2008, as the opening film of the 52nd London Film Festival.
 It was released in three theaters in the United States on December 5 before expanding several times over the following weeks.
 It was released in the United Kingdom and expanded into wide status in the United States on January 23, 2009.

 The film was released on DVD and Blu-ray on April 21, 2009.
 Special features include deleted scenes, the making of the film, the real interviews between Frost and Nixon, the Nixon Presidential Library and a feature commentary with Ron Howard.